 Up until recently, I’ve done my best (not without a struggle) to achieve this by manually recording each crypto transaction using excel.
 In the process, the first crypto tax platforms started to surface.
 While their utility was valuable and potentially time-saving, the available platforms didn’t cater for all the exchanges and blockchains I traded on, which meant they weren’t good enough for me to shift my manual tracking thereon.

 Manually keeping track of transactions became even more complex with the larger-than-life boom of NFTs in 2021.
-At this stage, I figured I needed more bandwidth in order to keep up.

 Sure enough, this struggle became too much of a common experience in the crypto space for it to remain under the radar.
 As such, more comprehensive crypto tax platforms started to enter the scene.